jpedro/jpedro.github.io/.posts/postgres.md

 (_looking at SQLite_).

 So I can't see how extending the database type system as added value.
 It's not keeping it dumb.
-It's definitely not keeping portable.
+It's definitely not keeping it portable.

 Unless, of course, you are building your own data store atop Postgres.
 Then this all makes sense.
 Maybe that opacity is exactly what pays the